HessamMehdizadeh/HessamMehdizadeh/README.md

 Here are some ideas to get you started:

 * 🔭 I’m currently working on small-medium sized projects to automate my tasks
-* 🌱 I’m currently improving my JS/Python programming skills
+* 🌱 I’m currently improving my JS and Python programming skills
 * 👯 I’m looking to collaborate on various projects in automation
 * 📫 How to reach me: hesam_mehdizadeh@hotmail.com
 * 😄 Pronouns: he/him